Check In Time: Anytime after 2 p.m. Check Out Time: 11 a.m.

 To keep pets and wildlife safe, your pets must be leashed at all times and not left unattended.
 Pet food should be stored inside your vehicle.
-For more information, read about the 'Bare' Campsite program before arriving.
+Pets are not permitted in the oTENTiks.

 Fishing permits are required to enjoy the great fishing in Kootenay National Park.
 Permits are available at all mountain parks visitor centres, entry gates and some campgrounds.

 You can be a good neighbour and have a great camping experience by respecting the following guidelines:

 Washing Dishes – Please use a personal basin for washing dishes (not the bathrooms, where space is limited) and dump grey water down outdoor sinks.

 Washing Laundry - Please use your own tub and dump water down the outdoor sink or toilets.
 Do not tie clotheslines to the trees.
 Laundry facilities are available in the Village of Radium.